engrogerio/pylaws/README.md

 # pylaws
-A Repository for all Brazilian cities laws to make it easy for everybody
+A Repository for all Brazilian cities laws to make it easy for everybody consults and help the city council.

 ## Getting Started